bcgov/design-system/components/primary_button/README.md

 1. Button label should appear underlined on hover

 ## Accessibility
-This button has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
-This component successfully includes the following accessibility features:

-### Screenreaders
-* Proper ALT labels are included
-* Language tag has been set to english
+In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text when in both hover and static states

-### Keyboard Navigation
-* Supports tab navigation for use without a mouse

-### Underline of Hover
+### Underline on Hover
 * To support those with visual impairments and who may not be able to detect colour opacity changes

-### Learn More
+### Learn More About Accessibility in the Design System
 * Accessibility Contacts in Government
 * Online Accessibility Testing Tools
 * Accessibility Documentation